bruceravel/BLA-XANES/doc/exp/rixs.rst

-The command using the :program:`bla` program is very similar to the the command for making a single HERFD spectrum.
+The command using the :program:`bla` program is very similar to the command for making a single HERFD spectrum.
 In fact, all this does is iterate the HERFD command over all elastic energies.

 .. code-block:: console